project-undefined/NextOnion/README.md

 Used for the Undedfined Messaging app.

 # Status
-Right now, have just implemented simple MQTT with the MQTT.js library provided by IOTA.
+Right now, have just implemented simple MQTT with the iota.rs library provided by IOTA.
 Other than that, the protocol has not been developed program-wise.
 It's a pretty simple protocol, so it shouldn't take an obsessivly long time to make (probably ;)).